-You can use non-medical transportation ("NMT") when you are traveling to and from an appointment for a Medi-Cal covered service.
+You can use non-medical transportation ("NMT") when you are:

+- Traveling to and from an appointment for a Medi-Cal covered service. - Picking up prescriptions and medical supplies.

 Kaiser Permanente allows you to use a car, taxi, bus or other public/private way of getting to your medical appointment for Medi-Cal-covered services.
 We allow the lowest cost NMT type that meets your medical needs.